fdelgadodelapuente/isce2_install/envisat_im6_caulle.md

 ISCE2 example for processing an ENVISAT IM6 interferogram of the 2011-2012 Cordon Caulle eruption.
 The key difference is that despite being a small baseline interferogram, is a noisy data set so the processing is low spatial resolution.
 It is also an IM6 beam  interferogram,  not from the standard IM2.
-I use 8 looks in range, 24 looks in azimuth for a pixel size of ~80 m and a strong power spectrum filtering strength of 0.8.
+I use 8 looks in range, 24 looks in azimuth for a pixel size of ~80 m (pixel ratio of 3 instead of 5 os IM2) and a strong power spectrum filtering strength of 0.8.
 I use the Copernicus DEM instead of SRTM.

 Create the input file `sm_envisat.xml` in the `20111204_20120202` folder
 ```